top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 #### Controller benchmark

-The controller has been improved in several steps.
-In the first step, control parameters have been tuned and an integral part has been added.
-In a second step, the static offset has been corrected as well.
+The performance of the controller has been benchmarked under varying configurations, i.e. with the old baseline controller, the improved controller with the implemented Integrator and finally the same improved controller with addition of a correction for the static offset.
+The results of this benchmarking are shown in [](#tab:controller_results).
+Notably the controller did not use the improved estimator for this benchmark, rather the baseline estimator was used.

 <col5 align='center' style="text-align:left" id='controller_results' figure-id="tab:controller_results" figure-caption="Results for controller evaluation of old controller, new integral part and offset correction.">
   <span> </span>    <span>$d_{mean} [cm]$</span>    <span>$d_{std} [cm]$</span>    <span>$\phi_{mean} [rad]$</span>    <span>$\phi_{std} [rad]$</span>